yangsu/yangsu.github.com/source/_posts/2012-10-10-the-design-of-everyday-things.markdown

 Per one of my friend's suggestion, I decided to pursue an Independent Research Study in Human-Computer Interaction with a focus on Interface Design and Data Visualization under Professor Duvall.

-To build the foundations in Design, Professor Duvall suggested that I read three books, [The Design of Everyday Things](), [Universal Principles of Design](), and [Interaction Design](), as an introduction to the vocabulary and language of Design.
-[The Design of Everyday Things](), the seminal work in Design by cognitive scientist and usability engineer Donald Norman from the 1980s, is a particularly enjoyable read.
+To build the foundations in Design, Professor Duvall suggested that I read three books, [The Design of Everyday Things][], [Universal Principles of Design][], and [Interaction Design][], as an introduction to the vocabulary and language of Design.
+[The Design of Everyday Things][], the seminal work in Design by cognitive scientist and usability engineer Donald Norman from the 1980s, is a particularly enjoyable read.
 It formalizes design principles from careful observations of mundane everyday objects.
 Below are the 7 main principles discussed in the book to transform a difficult task into a simple one.

 #### 1. Use Both Knowledge in the World and Knowledge in the Head